Distributed locking with Postgres advisory locks

 Advisory locks can be used to control access to shared resources in a concurrent environment.

-For instance, in a distributed system, they can be used to make sure that only one worker is processing a particular resource.
-This is useful not only to avoid the potential issues with deadlocks (as even the MVCC-based Postgres database has locks), but also to distribute workload between multiple replicas automatically.
+For instance, in a distributed system, they can be used to make sure that only one worker is processing a particular resource (thus acting as a mutex).
+This is useful not only to avoid the potential issues with deadlocks (as even the MVCC-based Postgres database has locks), but also to distribute a workload between multiple replicas automatically.

 # Types of advisory locks